TeneBrae93/kairos-report-engine/README.md

 ### Support
 This is open source and free.
 Do not contact me if you can't get it working, I don't have time to provide support for this.
 Review the code, and open a PR.
 I made this primarily for me but made it open source to help others... but I do not provide support.
 Use at your own risk, no warranty

-#### Bug Bounty
-I was temporarily doing a basic bug bounty for the Hack Smarter community (valid bugs get vouchers).
-As of today (7/18) this is discontinued due to lack of time.
-App is only meant to run locally and never be exposed to the internet.

 ## Kairos Report Engine
 Kairos Report Engine is a web application designed to streamline penetration testing project management, vulnerability tracking, and automated report generation.